bingzheliu/Kivi/README.md

 ```
 You will see a similar output that demonstrate the same minimal example.

+## Documentation
+Please find more documents in `documents/`, including an [overview of the system architecture](documents/sys_arch.md).

+It is a work-in-progress.

 ## Contact
 Bingzhe Liu (bzheliu at gmail.com)